-1. List three types of fuel that you use in your community. food, coal, any fuel that the learners have experienced heat, fuel and oxygen
+1. List three types of fuel that you use in your community.

-2. What is needed for combustion to take place?

-3. Your dad is cooking with hot oil on the stove.
+- 2. What is needed for combustion to take place? - 3.
+Your dad is cooking with hot oil on the stove.
 The oil catches fire.
 Suggest a way to put out the fire and explain why it will work.